GDIAMEL/PLP-SOFTWARE-ENGINEERING/README.md

 Penetration Testing – software engineers can regularly test applications for security flaws.

 **Maintaining Work-Life Balance**

 **Challenge:** Tight deadlines and heavy workloads can lead to burnout thus reduced social life.
 This can be resolved by the following:

 Time Management – Software Engineers can use productivity tools to set realistic deadlines and meet their end goals.

+### 8. Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+Software testing ensures that applications function correctly, meet user requirements, and maintain high reliability.
+The key types of testing include:

+**Unit Testing**

+This is done to test individual components or functions of a program in isolation.
+It is done to ensure that each unit works as expected before integrating it into a larger system as it helps in detecting bugs early in development thus reducing costs and complexity in later stages.

+Example: Testing a login function to verify that it correctly validates user credentials.

+**Integration Testing**

+Done to test interactions between integrated components or modules.
+Its main purpose is to ensure that different system parts work together as intended.
+It helps identify issues in data flow, API communication, or third-party service interactions.

+Example: Checking if a payment gateway properly connects with an e-commerce application.

+**System Testing**

+It is carried out to evaluate the compliance of the completed and integrated system with the needed requirements.
+Its main purpose is to assess overall functionality, performance, security, and reliability.
+System testing is Important as it ensures that all integrated modules work together correctly in a real-world scenario.

+Example: Running end-to-end tests on an online banking system to validate transactions, account updates, and notifications.

+**Acceptance Testing**

+Acceptance testing Determines whether the software meets user expectations and business requirements.
+Purpose: Validates that the system is ready for deployment.
+Importance: Ensures the software is user-friendly and meets business goals before release.
+Example: A client testing an inventory management system to confirm it meets their operational needs.